 Here’s a Goldenseal Tea Recipe You Can Try

 One of the easiest ways to get the benefits of goldenseal is to make an herbal tea from the powdered root or the leaves.
-Here’s one simple recipe from Crazy for Tea21 that you can try:
+Here’s one simple recipe from Organic Facts30 that you can try:

-Note: the tea can have a bitter flavor that many may not be able to tolerate, so adding a teaspoon of raw honey may be a good idea.22 You can also add a teaspoon of Echinacea to this recipe.
+Note: the tea can have a bitter flavor that many may not be able to tolerate, so adding a teaspoon of raw honey may be a good idea.31 You can also add a teaspoon of echinacea to this recipe.

 Be Aware of These Potential Goldenseal Side Effects

 If taken in small and moderate doses, in proper preparations such as tinctures, capsules or tea, goldenseal is most likely harmless.
-However, it's still recommended to consult your physician to ensure that this herb is safe for you, especially if you’re dealing with any medical condition.
+However, I still recommended that you consult your physician to ensure that this herb is safe for you, especially if you’re dealing with any medical condition.

 Some health experts claim that fresh, raw goldenseal plant may be poisonous and cause serious reactions, such as mouth and throat irritation, paralysis, burning or tingling on the skin, respiratory failure and even death.